Build Semantics

 Service

-The word "Service" usually refers to a coordinated grouping of health care assets (people and resources) sharing a common clinical purpose.
+The word "Service" usually refers to a coordinated grouping of healthcare assets (people and resources) sharing a common clinical purpose.
 The same word is used in a number of places in Epic and in AHS's Connect Care.
 Users are confronted with, for example, pick lists and patient lists bearing the name "service" that do not share a common set of available items to choose from.
 Indeed, these different service listings reflect different underlying concepts.

 Hospital (Admitting) Service